acdhirr/petscare/README.md

 ### Living space

 - Guinea pigs live on the balcony 24/7 during the summer months.
-They sleep in the wooden shed but the shed's door remains open all day and night.
+They sleep in the wooden shed but the sheds door remains open all day and night.
 - There's a small push lamp beneath the roof of the shed too.
 Use it for your convenience, the piggies don't need it.
 - The cats and guinea pigs can get along very well, so don't mind the cats passing the piggie perimeter or even entering the wooden shed.

 ### Sanitary

 - Unluckily, the guinea pigs use the entire area and the shed as a toilet.
-So after a week the sheds needs some fresh wood chips.
+So after a week the shed desperately needs some fresh wood chips.
 We'll tidy the wooden shed the day we leave.
 To clean the shed proceed as follows:
     - nudge the piggies outside the shed
     - close the shed's door
     - scoop out the soiled floor covering (along with the newspapers beneath) and throw it in the iron kitchen bin